Cave-8/Web-technology-project/README.md

 # Web technology project
-A playlist manager developed in two version.
+A playlist manager developed in two versions.

 # Backend
 Written using Java servlet to manage backend.<br>